AnttiRask/gallery-of-the-day/README.md

 Dall-E 3 actually prettifies the original prompt prior to creating the image.
 Doesn't really change anything, but it's something to be aware of.

-### (Re-)deploying the Shiny app
+### 2. (Re-)deploying the Shiny app

-The app itself is pretty straightforward

 #### UI

-I'm using...
+The app itself is pretty straightforward.
+For UI I'm using...

 * fluidPage() function from {Shiny}
 * a separate style sheet (CSS)